Jarnail Singh Bhindranwale: Arrest at Mehta Chowk

 As his location became common knowledge, the police surrounded the gurdwara at Mehta Chowk.
 Darbara Singh insisted on Bhindranwale's arrest, though the central government feared the possibility of clashes as large numbers of Sikhs had gathered at the gurdwara in his support.
 For negotiating Bhindranwale's surrender, the senior officers went inside the gurdwara.
 Bhindranwale agreed to surrender for arrest at 1:00 p.m. on 20 September 1981, but added a condition that will do so only after addressing the religious congregation.
 This condition was accepted by the police.
 At the agreed time he emerged address a large crowd of his followers who armed with spears, swords and several firearms.
 Several prominent Akali leaders such as Gurcharan Singh Tohra, Harchand Singh Longowal and the Delhi Sikh Gurdwara Management Committee's Jathedar Santokh Singh were present.
 Bhindranwale delivered a sermon proclaiming his innocence and against the state government trying to have him arrested, receiving the support of almost every senior Akali leader, also against the perceived injustices done to the Sikhs and himself.
 He ended his speech asking the mob not to act violent after his arrest.
 Bhindranwale then offered himself to the police for arrest on 20 September 1981, and was taken to a circuit house instead of prison.
 Shortly after Bhindranwale courted arrest, agitated Sikhs clashed with the police and paramilitary forces, resulting in the death of 18 protestors.

 On the day of his arrest, three armed men on motorcycle opened fire using machine guns in a market in Jalandhar in retaliation, killing four people and injured twelve.
 The next day, in another incident at Tarn Taran one Hindu man was killed and thirteen people were injured.
 On 25 September, in Amritsar a goods train was derailed.
 On 29 September, Indian Airlines Flight 423 was hijacked and taken to Lahore.
 The hijackers demanded Bhindranwale's release.
 Several bomb blasts were made in Punjab's Amritsar, Faridkot and Gurdaspur districts.
+On 9 October bombs were hurrled at the residence of the General Assistant to the Deputy Commissioner of Amritsar and at the home of an ASI in Moga.